victaphu/opolis-subgraph/README.md

 npm run prepare:{network}
 ```

+Remember to remove any contracts that will not be deployed to a network from the subgraph.yaml before trying to deploy.

+Ex.
+If deploying on mainnet, remove the MerkleRedeem, Staking, Whitelisting contracts from subgraph.yaml, so only the OpolisPayv1 and OpolisPayv2 are in the file before moving on to the deployment step.

 ### Deploy

 Set `src/utils/ERC20/index.ts:23` to return the symbol of the native token for the target chain (i.e. ETH for mainnet, MATIC for Polygon, etc.).
 Set `src/utils/ERC20/index.ts:17` to the appropriate name.